TextEditor123/GPU/README.md

 ... continued prompting with "how is HTML converted to UI"

 > I'm saying this: the goal was to get to this step, I need to take a second.
 What I'm thinking about is "foolish and prideful".
-I want to understand it better.
+I want to understand it better. "shame" also comes to mind.